Active Directory Integration Guide - Secure Operations via Twingate & LDAPS

 • The subnet router VM is rebuilt or replaced

-• The node is removed from the Tailscale network
+• The node is removed from the Twingate network

-If any of these events occur, contact Imper.ai to obtain a new authentication key.
+If any of these events occur, contact Imper.ai to obtain a new authentication key, and reintegrate.

 Common Issues